encoredev/encore/docs/how-to/connect-existing-db.md

 ---
-seotitle: How to connect your Encore app to an existing database
+seotitle: How to integrate your Encore app with an existing database
-seodesc: Learn how to connect your Encore Go backend application to an existing database, in any cloud you choose.
+seodesc: Learn how to integrate your Encore Go backend application with an existing database, in any cloud you choose.
-title: Connect to an existing database
+title: Integrate with existing database
 ---

 Encore automatically provision the necessary infrastructure when you create a service and add a database.
 However, you may want to connect to an existing database for migration or prototyping purposes.
 It's simple to integrate your Encore app with an existing database in these cases.